 There are many causes of receding gums.
 Before going into what can cause receding gums, you should know what gum recession is first.
 Gum recession is when the part of the gum tissue that surrounds the teeth pulls back.
-This can lead to more of the exposure of the tooth or greater exposure to the root of the tooth.
-In either case, the gum recession creates a number of gaps between the gum and the teeth.
+This can lead to more exposure of the tooth or greater exposure to the root of the tooth.
+In either case, the gum recession creates several gaps between the gum and the teeth.
 That makes it more likely that bacteria that can cause disease will accumulate in said gaps.
 This may cause several negative effects if not treated, including:

 - Damage to supporting tissue of the teeth

 - Damage to bone structures which support the teeth

 - Severe damage to both tissue and bone of the teeth